-A water softener will improve your water immensely if you have hard water minerals, iron, or manganese in your water.
+A water softener will improve your water immensely if hard water minerals, iron, or manganese are present.
 These contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminant’s form is in solution or particulate.
-The primary hard water minerals found are magnesium and calcium (the hardness minerals), while iron and manganese (“the stainers”) can also be found in Bolton water, mostly in private wells.
+The primary hard water minerals found are magnesium and calcium (the hardness minerals), while iron and manganese (“the stainers”) can also be found in Bolton water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.
 A water test and analysis will determine the best course of action.

 The following chart identifies hard water levels.
 Compare your test data:

 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-For more on bad odors & taste in water, see the link at: http://h2ocare.com/bad-odor-taste-water/.
+For more on bad odors & taste in water, see the link at: https://h2ocare.com/bad-odor-/.

 For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: https://h2o/publications.For more information on how a water softener works, see the link at How Softeners Work.